raspberrypilearning/mission-space-lab-creator-guide/en/step_6.md

 --- collapse ---
 ---
-title: "[Opening and closing the camera repeatedly]"
+title: "Opening and closing the camera repeatedly"
 ---

 If you close and re-open the camera multiple times, for example in a loop, you are likely to make the Raspberry Pi run out of memory and be rejected by Mission Control.